SingleRequest vs. CyclicRequest

 SingleRequest

 In the case of SingleRequest, the data points are configured and added to the process image.
-The read or write access takes place “on demand”, however, i.e. when a certain condition occurs.
+However, read and write access is “on demand,” i.e., when a certain condition is met.
 This condition can be produced using the status and control variables.
-A request is exactly executed, for example, if SendRequest is one bigger than the ReceiveCounter.
+For example, a request is executed exactly when SendRequest is one greater than ReceiveCounter.
 The overflow of the variables with the data type BYTE also need to be observed here, i.e. 0 > 255.

 SingleRequest vs. CyclicRequest 1: